gnosia93/tera-to-redshift/README.md

 - dimension table has insert and update.
 - fact table only has insert.
 - a bunch of summary table exists (only insert) : daily, monthly.
+- sales_fact and product_dim are the largest table in each domain.

 @@@ sales_fact @@@
 To develope migration strategy, picked sales fact table which has a large amount of data volume.